 We are the only facility in Fairfield, Westchester, Rockland, Litchfield and New Haven counties to have a Linear Accelerator.
 Ours is among the most advanced system in the veterinary community.
 It is capable of delivering traditional treatment in addition to the newest advancement in radiation oncology – 3-D conforming therapy.

-The VCC is part of a large group of the finest hospitals in America and is called Compassion First Pet Hospitals.
-Although other consolidators have given corporate medicine a bad name nearly all of the veterinary that owned the hospital remain invested in the group.
+The VCC is part of a large group of the finest hospitals in America called Compassion-First Pet Hospitals.
+Although other consolidators have given corporate medicine a bad name, nearly all of the veterinarians that owned the hospital remain invested in the group.
 Rather than owning the individual hospitals, they remain owners of the large group.
-Both David Duchemin and Dr. Gerlad Post are completely responsible for the day-to-day operation so patient care and client services remain first and foremost.
+Both David Duchemin and Dr. Gerald Post are completely responsible for the day-to-day operation so patient care and client services remain first and foremost.
 This allows us to remain the premier facility that provides state-of-the-art care for the treatment of cancer in pets.
 Since The VCC is not publicly owned, we can remain focused on what is truly important – providing the best care possible.

 Our cornerstone values are Hope, Compassion, Innovation, and Quality of life, while striving at all times to treat your pet like it was our own – with kindness, compassion, and unwavering dedication.

 We continually look outside the box for solutions – for ways to better diagnose and treat cancer in your pet.
 Leaving no stone unturned is one of the lessons we learned while treating our own pets.
 We do this while being extremely sensitive to your concerns about quality and quantity of life.